Universal Sampling Lower Bounds for Quantum Error Mitigation

 This result tells that if the noise effect brings states close to each other, it incurs an unavoidable sampling cost to error mitigation.
 The minimization over $\mbE$ chooses the effective noise channel that least reduces the infidelity and the relative entropy respectively.
 On the other hand, the maximum over the ideal states represents the fact that to mitigate two states $\rho$ and $\sigma$ that are separated further than $2\delta$ in terms of observables in $\mbO$, the sample number $N$ that achieves the accuracy $\delta$ and the success probability $1-\varepsilon$ must satisfy the lower bounds with respect to $\rho$ and $\sigma$.
 The maximization over such $\rho$ and $\sigma$ then provides the tightest lower bound.
+This also reflects the observation that error mitigation accommodating a larger set $\mbO$ of target observables would require a larger number of samples.

+We remark that although the set $\mbE$ --- which depends on how one modifies the noisy circuit --- ultimately depends on a specific error-mitigation strategy in mind, fixing $\mbE$ to a certain form already provides useful insights as we see later in the context of noisy layered circuits.
+We also stress that the above bounds hold for an arbitrary choice of $\mbE$, providing the general relation between the error mitigation performance and the information-theoretic quantity.